PrincetonUniversity/PsyNeuLink/README.md

                  (e.g., variable or output of one is compatible with value of another)

-     self.variable is sometimes yoked/aliased to other attributes (for semantic reasons);  for example: variable -> value (for MechanismStates)
+     self.variable is sometimes yoked/aliased to other attributes (for semantic reasons);  for example: variable -> value (for States)
                   -> input (for Mechanism and Process)
      param values can, in some cases, be specified as numbers, but will be converted to a single-item list as the "lingua-franca" for variables
              (which they are, for the receiver's inputState function)

-### MechanismStates and Projections:
+### States and Projections:

-     - Every mechanism has three types (subclasses) of MechanismState associated with it:
+     - Every mechanism has three types (subclasses) of State associated with it:
          - a single MechanismInputState: its value serves as the input to the mechanism it receives one or more Mapping Projections from other mechanisms